 A monitoring program to observe future ground-water conditions is needed.
-The Texas Department of Water Resources has such a State-wide program to measure water levels and collect water samples periodically.
+The Texas Water Development Board has such a State-wide program to measure water levels and collect water samples periodically.
 A few wells in Limestone County are already included in the State's monitoring network.
 This program of data collection needs to be continued and possibly expanded.
 Also the quantities of water withdrawn from the aquifers needs to be documented for use in future water planning.